JPElectron/ip-cam-win-url-protocol/README.md

 Note: This 'Ax protocol' can't play a Panasonic network camera RTSP / H.264 URL even when properly formatted, the video feed is simply blank

+## How to implement...

+Download and open the appropriate .reg file (available in this repository) to import it.

 ## Using VLC or Quicktime...